fuzzthink/gitstats/README.md

 1. 1st line must define the file paths ignore regex.
 Define it as an empty string "" if just want to define the next `commit_begin` line.
 2. 2nd line if provided, must define the `commit_begin` string.
-3. 3rd line if provided, must define a commit timestamp and line count delta.
+3. 3rd line if provided, must define a commit timestamp and line count delta pairs.
+  The pair is separated by a comma and pairs are separated by a '|'.
+  Earlier commit deltas must come first.
+4. 4th line if provided, must contain 'show_author_loc_chart=false', which will skip the author LOC charts.
+  The charts seems to only show lines added and not subtracted, which is useless.
-4. All values must be delimited by double quotes.
+5. All values must be delimited by double quotes.
-5. To define 2nd or 3rd line without specifying the previous lines, define them as empty strings.
+6. To define 2nd or 3rd line without specifying the previous lines, define them as empty strings.

 These are the only rules.
 The variable names do not matter.
 The file does not even need to be a valid js file.